pretorh/lfs-notes/steps/6-install.md

 - binutils
     - First verify PTYs are working in chroot: `expect -c "spawn ls" | grep "spawn ls" && echo "SUCCESS" || echo "FAILED"`
     - The tests are critical
+    - time: 3x build, 2x to 3x for tests (not as parallel)

 ### Part 2.1